nullrocket/gitbook/account-creation.md

 To get your personal Passpack account, go to the Passpack homepage and click on "[Sign Up for an Account](https://www.passpack.com/online/?showSignup=1)".
 Registration is fast.
 You will simply need to choose three pieces of information that will make up your Passpack account.
 That is all you'll need to know to login to Passpack from any computer.

-#### 1. User ID

-You will choose your own _User ID_.
-Like any other online account, this is what Passpack will know you by. some other websites call it a username, screenname, or even nickname -- these are all different words that mean the same thing.
-Passpack calls it a _User ID_.

-Your _User ID_ must be at least 3 characters longs and it is case sensitive.
-So consider that as you type.
-Be careful not to have your CAPS lock \(or Shift lock\) on.

-#### 2. Password

-You will also choose your own _Password_.
-This is our way of saying "password" or "pass phrase".
-We simply use a the shortened word.
-This way, when reading instructions in the Passpack Help Center, you will be able to tell the difference between the passwords you store in your Passpack account \(called "passwords"\), and the one you need to login to your Passpack account \(the "Password"\).

-Your _Password_ must be at least 6 characters long and is also case sensitive.
-You can use punctuation, numbers or even spaces.
-You can also watch the quality rating as you type to see how successful you are, we suggest a quality rating of at least 64 \(optional\).

-#### 3. Packing Key

-Last step, you will choose your secret _Packing Key_.
-Choosing your _Packing Key_ is easy, it's just a regular password, that Passpack uses in a special way to keep your account safe.

-Your _Packing Key_ must be at least 8 characters long and is also case sensitive.
-You can \(and should!\) use punctuation, numbers or even spaces.
-We suggest a quality rating of at least 80 \(optional\).

-#### Additional Options

-**Email**

-You can choose whether or not you want to give Passpack your email address.
-It's ok not to, however we highly suggest you provide your email.
-It is necessary in order for us to provide you with emergency support and notifications.

-**Use Passpack Without Registering**

-If you have an [OpenID](https://www.passpack.com/openid), a [Gmail](https://www.passpack.com/google), a [Hotmail](https://www.passpack.com/windowslive), [Yahoo](https://www.passpack.com/yahoo), [Facebook](https://www.passpack.com/facebook), [FriendFeed](https://www.passpack.com/friendfeed) or [Twitter](https://www.passpack.com/twitter) account -- then you already have a Passpack account waiting for you - no registration needed.

-You simply login to Passpack with one of these accounts, then choose a Packing Key and you're done.
-For more information, search on either "Third Party Authentication" or the name of the service you are interested in using \(ex.
-Gmail\).

-#### Print Yourself a Reminder

-If you choose to, you can print out all three of your login credentials once you've entered your account.
-Store your printed login information in a VERY safe place, like a lock box.
-If you forget your Password, then we can reset that for you as long as you've provided an email.
-However, we can NOT recover or reset your Packing Key - **do not forget your Packing Key.**

-### How to choose a password?

-When choosing your Password, remember: long is strong.
-This is easy if you use a complete sentence.
-Here are some examples:

-*  Hi Howdy Ho
-*  i want my mtv
-*  my cat has stripes

-Really, it's that easy!

-You can change your Password whenever you'd like by going to Account &gt; Change Password from within your Passpack account.
-If you forget your Password, it con only be reset if you have set up an email for your account.

-#### Minimum Requirements

-Your _Password_ must be at least 6 characters long and is also case sensitive.
-You can use punctuation, numbers, foreign characters or even spaces.
-You can also watch the quality rating as you type to see how successful you are, we suggest a quality rating of at least 64 \(optional\).

-### How to choose a user ID?

-Like any other online account, this is what Passpack will know you by.
-Some other websites call it ausername, screenname, or even nickname -- these are all different words that mean the same thing.
-Passpack calls it a _User ID_.

-Some people like to use their name.
-You can use capital letters and spaces if you wish, so your User IDcould be "jacksmith" or "Jack Smith".
-This is your choice, just remember that Passpack considers these two totally different things.

-You can change your User ID whenever you'd like by going to Account &gt; Change User ID from within your Passpack account.
-If you forget your User ID, it con only be recovered if you have set up an email for your account.

-#### Minimum Requirements

-Your _User ID_ must be at least 3 characters longs and it is case sensitive.
-It is ok to use accented letters, or a letters from a different alphabet.

-## Third Party Credentials

-### What is a third party login?

-When you sign into Passpack, you usually provide your Passpack User ID and Password.
-A Third Party Login replaces that User ID / Password combination with its own.
-You will always have to choose and provide your Packing Key.

-For example, if you have a Gmail account, you can use your Gmail username and password to login to Passpack instead of the Passpack User ID and Password.
-Then you insert your Packing Key.
-All done.

-#### Passpack Supports These Third Party Logins

-* Google \(Gmail\)
-* Windows Live ID \(MSN, Hotmail\)
-* Facebook
-* OpenID \(all providers accepted\)
-* Yahoo! \(Flickr\)
-* Twitter
-* FriendFeed
-* Yubikey

-#### Benefits for New Passpack Users

-For folks who do not yet have a Passpack account, Third Party Logins make signing up go much faster, and you are not required to create and remember yet another username and password... after all, if you're signing up for Passpack, you probably already have too many password to remember as it is.

 #### Benefits for Existing Passpack Users